 Model of Brickworks

 Our other permanent display, the Victorian Kitchen, also prompts a lot of interest.
-This includes two teapots specially produced in 1997 to celebrate the diamond jubilee of Queen Victoria and sold by local grocers Mason and Co. as well an old kitchen range and various contemporary utensils.
+We now have a tea set dated Xmas 1897 which is displayed alongside two teapots, also dated 1897, and produced by local grocers Mason and Co to celebrate Queen Victoria's diamond jubilee, as well an old kitchen range and various contemporary utensils.

-We also have a small ‘shop’, and this now includes souvenirs such as coasters, place mats, key rings, fridge magnets, pens and rulers, all showing the centre of the village and designed by the late Anne Wilding who was a great supporter of the museum.
+The booklet is on sale in our small 'shop' which now includes souvenirs such as coasters, place mats, key rings, fridge magnets, pens and rulers, all showing the centre of the village and designed by the late Anne Wilding who was a great supporter of the museum.
 We also have a range of booklets about Woolpit, postcards and an updated village centre walk leaflet.